georgasj/Skytroo/README.md

 and the activity that he/she wants to do, for example explore a city, romantic destination, do sports etc.
 (photo: Skytroo Landing page)

-2) The app uses APIs to collect temperature, cloud cover, distance from London (flight hours) and plane ticket price for 186 popular destinations across Europe mainly cities and towns.
-Then based on the data the app ranks these cities to find the top 5 destinations and present them as pins on a google map. (photo: Skytroo Results page)
+2) The app uses APIs to collect temperature, cloud cover and plane ticket prices for 186 popular destinations across Europe mainly cities and towns.
+Then based on the data the app ranks these cities to find the top 5 destinations and pin them down on a google map. (photo: Skytroo Results page)

-3) The user inspects the destinations by clicking the pins to learn more details about the destinations and if he/she feels happy about it can click the link to go to skyscanner and buy the ticket.
-The idea is that every purchase at skyscanner will offer a small commissioning back to Skytroo. (photo: Skytroo Results page - Details)
+3) The user inspects the destinations by clicking the pins to learn more details and if he/she feels happy about it can click the link to go to skyscanner and buy the ticket.
+The idea is that every purchase at skyscanner will offer a small commissioning back to Skytroo (business model). (photo: Skytroo Results page - Details)

 Other files: